sabitmubarik12/eks-tf-jenkins-project/README.md

 📈 The journey covered everything from setting up tools to deploying a Three-Tier app, ensuring data persistence, and implementing CI/CD pipelines.

 Getting Started
-To get started with this project, refer to my comprehensive guide attached in the zip file that walks you through IAM user setup, infrastructure provisioning, CI/CD pipeline configuration, EKS cluster creation, and more.
+To get started with this project, refer to my comprehensive guide/documentation attached in the zip file that walks you through IAM user setup, infrastructure provisioning, CI/CD pipeline configuration, EKS cluster creation, and more.

 Hoping for the best! 🚀